My brethren, do not hold your faith in our glorious Lord Jesus Christ with an attitude of personal favoritism.

-Mercy is one facet of God’s grace (Heb.
+(c) Mercy is one facet of God’s grace (Heb.
 4:16).
 Just as God is rich in grace (Eph.
 1:7, 2:7, Jas.
 4:6), he is rich in mercy (Eph.
 2:4, Jas.
 5:11).
 He is the God of all grace (1 Pet.
 5:10) and the Father of all mercies (2 Cor.
 1:3).
 See entry for Mercy.

 What use is it, my brethren, if someone says he has faith but he has no works?
 Can that faith save him?

-But the one imperative that appears far more than any other, is the instruction to believe.
-We are to believe in Jesus (see entry for John 3:16), believe the good news of Jesus (Mark 1:15, 16:16), and believe what the prophets said about Jesus (Luke 24:45).
-If faith is the noun – the state of being persuaded that God loves you – then believing is the verb or activity that flows from that persuasion.
-We do not believe to create faith.
+We are exhorted to be doers and not merely hearers of the word (Jas.
+1:22).
+To be a doer of the word is to receive, with humility, the word of truth that can save our souls (Jas.
+1:21).
+To receive is to accept, believe, trust, and rely on the promises of God regarding our salvation.
+If faith is a noun – the state of being persuaded that God saves you by grace alone – then believing is the verb or activity that flows from that persuasion.
+We do not believe in order to create faith.
 Rather, believing is the action that reveals our faith.
 “Having the same spirit of faith… we also believe” (2 Cor.
 4:13).

 Even so faith, if it has no works, is dead, being by itself.

-(a) Faith, if it has no works; see entry for Jas.
+(a) Faith; see entry for Jas.
 2:14.

 But someone may well say, “You have faith and I have works; show me your faith without the works, and I will show you my faith by my works.”